Here’s How People In India Are Manipulating Twitter Trends To Spread Political Propaganda

 Twitter is basically where [all this] goes down,” Sinha told BuzzFeed News.
 “There’s no other place to get something like this to instantly snowball.”
 The spreadsheet advising on how to make #DemonitisationSuccess trend was taken down after Sinha wrote about it on his website, but eventually, more spreadsheets meant to promote other propagandistic hashtags surfaced, such as this one with instructions and tweets templates for making a hashtag called #MyNewIndia — which glorifies Modi — trend.

-“If you keep aside the moral and ethical implications of doing this, it’s marketing 101,” Karthik Srinivasan, National Lead at Social@Ogilvy, the social media arm of advertising firm Ogilvy and Mather, told BuzzFeed News.
+“If you keep aside the moral and ethical implications of doing this, it’s marketing 101,” Karthik Srinivasan, national lead at Social@Ogilvy, the social media arm of advertising firm Ogilvy and Mather, told BuzzFeed News.
 “Most things, like Twitter’s retweet feature, were created by Twitter users before Twitter baked them into its product.
 So getting something to trend in this way is just people being clever with using Twitter’s own tools — and Twitter just sitting around doing nothing as usual.”

 Pranav Dixit is a tech reporter for BuzzFeed News and is based in Delhi.